 - 1. Unrestricted access to a toilet, whenever the need arises.
 This means no school should have a policy of not allowing learners to use the toilet during lesson times. - 2.
 Adequate numbers of facilities for all, which ensure privacy. - 3.
 Dedicated gender-neutral toilets, or female and male toilet cubicles, properly equipped, for users with additional needs.
 This includes provision of appropriate waste bins and integral washbasins. - 4.
 Properly designed toilet and washroom facilities, suitable for the range of anticipated users, with adequate lighting, ventilation, fixtures and fittings. - 5.
 Hot water, ideally from mixer taps, with adequate provision of soap and hand drying facilities. - 6.
 Toilet tissue dispensers provided at a convenient height, replenished as needed throughout the day. - 7.
 An effective toilet cleaning/inspection regime to ensure adequate standards of hygiene, behaviour and cleanliness, throughout hours of usage. - 8.
-A published school toilet management policy approved by school governors and learners and communicated to all learners, parents/carers and staff. - 9.
+A published school intimate care policy, that includes individual support for learners who need it, approved by school governors and learners and communicated to all learners, parents/carers and staff. - 9.
+Open access to water throughout the day for all learners, unless inappropriate (e.g. in science labs, computer suites etc) - 10.
 A child friendly comments/complaints/suggestions procedure, for learners, parents/carers and staff to communicate toilet concerns or grievances to the head teacher and/or school governors.